Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/yes-no-intents.md

 1. In the left-side menu, click **Manage > Settings**.
 2. On the **Settings** page, click **NLU Settings**.
 3. In the **General Flow Logic** section, select one of the following options from the **Yes/No Logic** list:
      - **Confirmation Words** — disables the Yes/No Intents feature.
-Confirmation wordsare used the same way as before the Yes/No Intents feature.
-The option is turned on by default.
+Confirmation words are used the same way as before the Yes/No Intents feature.
+The option is enabled by default.
-     - **Yes/No Intents** — with extended rules - enables the standard Confirmation words logic first.
-If the standard logic fails to determine the input type, for example, the user input type is determined as a statement, the Yes/No Intents model is evaluated.
+     - **Yes/No Intents** — with extended rules - evaluates the standard Confirmation words logic first.
+If the the standard Confirmation Words logic fails to determine the input type, for example, the user input type is determined as a statement, the Yes/No Intents model is evaluated.
      - **Yes/No Intents** — enables the Yes/No Intents model which is evaluated for every input.
 The standard Confirmation Words logic is only used as a fallback when no Yes, No, or Reject Intents from the Yes/No Intents model are triggered.
 4. If you selected **Yes/No Intents – with extended rules** or **Yes/No Intents**, configure **Yes/No threshold**.
 The confidence threshold slider sets the minimum score required for Yes/No Intents to trigger.
 A Yes, No, or Reject Intent will only be triggered if the Intent score is greater than or equal to this threshold.
 This value applies to Yes/No Intents models for all locales.
 You can change this value for a specific Flow.
 5. Click **Save** to apply settings and build a model.
-The Yes/No models always build when you edit and save settings.
+The Yes/No model is always built when you edit and save settings.

 If you have set settings at the project level but want to change them for certain Flows, you should go to the Flow-level settings.